 How does cold ramen, soba and white noodles cooked ‘pasta-style’ sound to you?
-Or ‘Ice Cube’ ($3.00), which is cold tofu with Thai-infused sauce.
+Or ‘Ice Cube’ ($3.00), which is cold tofu with crab meat and Thai-infused sauce.

 My friend Kenny who just works upstairs at One Raffles Place says he never tried this noodle bar because he would never eat strange noodles called Dolphin, Penguin, Whale and Seal.
 True that it sounds quite wrong.
 But these noodles are so-called, because they are named after animals staying in the cold climate.